 Once the complaint has been received, we will try to resolve the matter in a number of ways:

-2 Discuss options: We will discuss options for resolution with you and if you have suggestions about how the matter might be resolved you should raise these with our General Manager.
+2. Discuss options: We will discuss options for resolution with you and if you have suggestions about how the matter might be resolved you should raise these with our Membership Services Manager.